 Wine rated (2013 guide) 16/20

-Durfort-Vivens, which has switched to biodynamic farming, is a lovely, full-bodied wine with good substance.
-It is elegant and has good length.
+Durfort-Vivens, which has switched to biodynamic farming, is a lovely, full-bodied wine with a rich texture; it is elegant and has good length.